uwsampa/graphbench/README.md

 * 'sp': single-source shortest path.

 * 'tc': triangle counting.
-Output the number of triangles found in the graph, as well as the triangles themselves.
+Output the number of triangles found in the graph, as well as the runtime.

-After running 'make', run './gb -b <benchmark> -g <graph file>' to run the benchmark.
+After running 'make', run './gb -b <benchmark> -g <graph file>' to run the benchmark. e.g. 'gb -g facebook_combined.txt -b tc'